open-austin/tecfiler/README.md

 In April, the City Council passed an ordinance [http://www.austintexas.gov/edims/document.cfm?id=169484] to create an online, searchable database of campaign and lobbyist filings.

-Initial staff estimates to implement have come back with:
+Initial staff estimates to implement have come back with: about 800K cost, about a year development, solution based on proprietary technology
-* about 800K cost
-* about a year development
-* solution based on proprietary technology

 In a meeting organized by Councilmember Morrison, city staff was open to the idea of a "civic sourced" effort to help reduce costs and time.